sezzle/sezzle-magento2/README.md

 * Select `Sezzle` and move forward.
 * Once you click `Place Order`, you will be redirected to `Sezzle Checkout` to complete the checkout and eventually in `Magento` too.

+## Capture Payment

+* If `Payment Action` is set to `Authorize and Capture`, capture will be performed instantly from the extension after order is created and validated in `Magento`.
+* If `Payment Action` is set to `Authorize`, capture needs to be performed manually from the `Magento` admin.
+Follow the below steps to do so.
+    * Go the order and click on `Invoice`.
+    * Verify your input in the `Create Invoice` page and click on `Save` to create the invoice.
+    * This will automatically capture the payment in `Sezzle`.

+## Refund Payment

+* Go to `Sales > Orders` in the `Magento` admin.
+* Select the order you want to refund.
+* Click on `Credit Memo` and verify your input in the `Create Credit Memo` page.
+* Save it and the refunded will be initiated in `Sezzle`.

 ## Order Verification in Magento Admin

 * Login to `Magento` admin and navigate to `Sales > Orders`.